Restructuring Consultants – Negotiations to Recover Unpaid Fees

 Representing the developer of an innovative insurance product in litigation filed in New York State court arising from the alleged breach of a licensing agreement giving our client exclusive access to certain data that serves as the foundation for the new product.

 Successfully represented a U.S. specialty food manufacturer and importer in litigation filed in New Jersey federal court asserting breach of contract, fraud and unjust enrichment claims against a Brazilian bank and certain suppliers in connection with the bank’s alleged improper drawing on a standby letter of credit arranged by our client to finance the manufacture of food products in Brazil.
 After obtaining a recommendation from the Magistrate Judge, later confirmed by the district court, denying the bank’s motion to dismiss for lack of personal jurisdiction, Herrick secured a favorable settlement that resolved claims against the bank and later obtained a default judgment against the Brazilian supplier entities.

-A global life sciences private equity fund, several related entities and individual defendants in a federal lawsuit brought by a former general counsel and partner alleging breaches of certain partnership and employment agreements.
+Defending a global life sciences private equity fund, several related entities and individual defendants in a federal lawsuit brought by a former general counsel and partner alleging breaches of certain partnership and employment agreements.

 Representation of a global manufacturer in resolving breach of contract claims filed in New York state court by a travel services consortium in connection with an agreement to provide global travel management services.

 Represented national drug retailers in lawsuits alleging that property managers over billed them millions of dollars for their share of property taxes - successfully opposing the property managers’ motions to dismiss in the trial court and on appeal before the New York Supreme Court's Appellate Division.